 The General Resolution requires THDA to file Projected Cash Flow Statements with the Trustee periodically in connection with various actions THDA may take pursuant to the General Resolution including, without limitation, the issuance of Bonds.
-(See Appendix D "2013 GENERAL RESOLUTION" for a description of Projected Cash Flow

-Statements and the circumstances under which they are required.)
+(See Appendix D "2013 GENERAL RESOLUTION" for a description of Projected Cash Flow Statements and the circumstances under which they are required.)
 A Projected Cash Flow Statement meets the requirements of the General Resolution if it shows that sufficient amounts will be available under the General Resolution to pay Debt Service on Bonds Outstanding under the General Resolution, including the Offered Bonds, and Program Expenses and that the amount of all assets held under the General Resolution equals or exceeds the total liability of all Bonds Outstanding under the General Resolution.
 In connection with the preparation of Projected Cash Flow Statements, THDA makes certain assumptions concerning revenues derived from Program Loans, Program Expenses, rate and amount of prepayments, earnings on investments, rate of origination of Program Loans, and Bond redemptions.

 It is a condition to the issuance of the Offered Bonds that THDA shall have prepared and filed a Projected Cash Flow Statement (the "Projected Cash Flow Statement").
-The Projected Cash Flow Statement will be based, among other assumptions, on the assumption that THDA originates approximately \$200,000,000 of thirty year Program Loans (or participations therein) bearing interest at a weighted average interest rate of approximately 3.74%.
+The Projected Cash Flow Statement will be based, among other assumptions, on the assumption that THDA originates approximately \$145,000,000 of thirty year Program Loans (or participations therein) bearing interest at a weighted average interest rate of approximately 3.74%.
 The Projected Cash Flow Statement shall evidence that, upon the issuance of the Offered Bonds, sufficient amounts will be available under the General Resolution to pay Debt Service for all Bonds Outstanding, including the Offered Bonds.
 THDA believes the assumptions to be used in connection with the preparation of the Projected Cash Flow Statement are reasonable.
 THDA cannot, however, guarantee that actual results will not vary materially from such assumptions.
 If subsequent events do not correspond to such assumptions, the amount of Revenues available to make payments of principal and interest on the Bonds, including the Offered Bonds, when scheduled, may be adversely affected and the expected life of the Offered Bonds may be affected.
+The global outbreak of COVID-19 and measures taken by federal, state and local governments in response are impacting individuals and businesses in a manner that will have negative effects on economic activity across the country and in Tennessee, including mortgage loan repayments.
+For descriptions of certain of these measures and THDA's business continuity plan, see "BUSINESS DISRUPTION RISK; COVID-19; CYBERSECURITY" herein.